NSSAC/PrecisionRecallMetric/README.md

 # Information-Theoretic Precision & Recall Metric for Generative Models

 This repository contains code and supplementary materials for the paper *A Unifying Information-theoretic Perspective on Evaluating Generative Models*.
-It includes implementations for **Precision Cross-Entropy (PCE), Recall Cross-Entropy (RCE), and Recall Entropy (RE)** metrics, along with scripts to reproduce the experimental results.
+It includes implementations for our proposed metric [**Precision Cross-Entropy (PCE), Recall Cross-Entropy (RCE), and Recall Entropy (RE)**], along with scripts to produce experimental results.

 ## Authors